 at financial institutions such as banks, insurers and pension funds.

 Explicit links between academic models and their practical applicability

-will be discussed in the lectures and case studies.
+will be discussed in the lectures and through case studies.

 |Language of Tuition||English|